104 N Trinity, Decatur TX 76234 (940) 627-4427

 websites which allow you to sign on as a client, and receive notification of new

 listings via email.
-You save time and effort, and you can view only those homes that
+You save time and effort, and you can view only those homes

-come closest to meeting your needs.
+that come closest to meeting your needs.

 #12 Clarify relationships

-In any real estate transaction, be very clear about who is working for whom, and what
+In any real estate transaction, be very clear about who is working for whom, and

-entire process.
-Get a buyer’s agent on your side, or ensure that someone is acting in
+throughout the entire process.
+Get a buyer’s agent on your side, or ensure that

-your best interests.
+someone is acting in your best interests.

 #13 Ask for a written CMA

-A Comparative Market Analysis (CMA) is an analysis of comparable homes in a given
+A Comparative Market Analysis (CMA) is an analysis of comparable homes in a

-neighborhood.
+given neighborhood.
 It shows you the sale prices of comparable homes in the

-neighborhood, along with asking prices of other homes in the area currently on the
+neighborhood, along with asking prices of other homes in the area currently on

 #14 Know the seller